opendistro/for-elasticsearch-docs/docs/security/configuration/saml.md

 Name | Description
 :--- | :---
 `idp.pemtrustedcas_filepath` | Path to the PEM file containing the root CAs of your IdP.
-The files must be placed under the Open Distro for Elasticsearch `config` directory, and you must specify the path relative to that same directory.
+The files must be placed under the Open Distro `config` directory, and you must specify the path relative to that same directory.
 `idp.pemtrustedcas_content` | The root CA content of your IdP server.
 Cannot be used when `pemtrustedcas_filepath` is set.